Kafū, aged forty-one.

 July 28th.

-I met Miyazono Chiharu by chance.
+I unexpectedly met Miyazono Chiharu.

 July 29th.